andersevenrud/microservice-rnd/README.md

 ## About

-This is a personal research used for learning more about microservice architectures, structuring and deployment/development on a Kubernetes Cluster as well as Docker Compose.
+This is a personal research project used for learning more about microservice architectures, structuring and deployment/development on a Kubernetes Cluster as well as Docker Compose.

 Provides a basic frontend interface and API that interacts with a runner service that spawns processes to demonstrate usage of event streams, etc, along with some administration interfaces to inspect the underlying services.

-**Even though this project includes optimizations to run in a production environment, I do not consider the backend configurations to be safe in the current state (as of this README).**
+**Even though this project includes optimizations to run in a production environment (and has been tested in the cloud), I do not consider the backend configurations to be safe out of the box in this configuration.**

 ![Vite-App](https://user-images.githubusercontent.com/161548/163657043-a2f3b766-77a6-44fc-8b62-078c6fa8390c.png)